queerjs/queerjs-talk-proposals/README.md

 ### How do I submit a talk?

-[Open an issue](https://github.com/queerjs/queerjs-talk-proposals/issues/new/choose) on this repo and use one our issue templates to guide you through your talk submission.
+[Open an issue](https://github.com/queerjs/queerjs-talk-proposals/issues/new/choose) on this repo and use one of our issue templates to guide you through your talk submission.

 If you need any help with this process because you are new to GitHub, git or speaking in general, ping one of the organizers on [Discord](https://discord.gg/jhMwNfK) or send us a message on [Twitter](https://twitter.com/QueerJS).
 Happy to help any way we can!